I'll explain why Salvini is a bluff on road safety (by A. Casu)

 Why?
 Wasn’t combating this phenomenon among the objectives declared by the Government with the change to the highway code announced just Monday?

-Because the fast and furious minister, when it comes to tightening financial penalties, then reverses when it comes to including reference to such dangerous behavior in the penal code.
+Why the minister fast and furious when it comes to tightening financial penalties, does it then backtrack when it comes to including reference to such dangerous behavior in the penal code?
 Probably surveys in hand, taking such widespread behavior head-on, asking for collective responsibility, giving this serious crime an adequate punishment means risking losing support rather than gaining it.

 We will discuss the merits of the Government’s other proposals when they arrive in Parliament, but this first opportunity is not a good sign at all.
 Road safety cannot be bluffed, we must act with structural interventions: truly support the victims and their families who often remain alone despite a large portion of the CAR TPL must be allocated directly to them, help local administrations to make our roads more safe with adequate resources and tools, use new technologies to the fullest even by overturning the current paradigm and providing, for example, that the settings that can automatically block the use of the smartphone while moving for those who are driving are mandatory by default.
 Without checks, without prevention, without education and training starting from school on the actual dangers linked to speed and inattention and above all without the courage to face even the most difficult battles head-on, those that save lives even at the cost of causing the loss of some vote, the war that we must fight against the massacre that takes place every day on our roads can never be won.